 The CLKCON.OSC32K bit selects the source of the 32 kHz clock.
 This bit must only be changed while using the HS RCOSC as the system clock source.
-If CLKCON.OSC32K=1, changing the system clock source to the HS XOSC will initiate the calibration of the low power RC oscillator.
-The calibration of the low power RC oscillator is continuously performed as long as CLKCON.OSC=0 and the device is in active mode or PM0.
+When the high speed crystal oscillator is selected and it is stable, i.e. SLEEP.XOSC_STB is 1, calibration of the low power RC oscillator is continuously performed.
+This calibration is only performed in active mode and PM0.
 The result of the calibration is a RC clock running at 32 - 36 kHz for CC2510Fx and 32 kHz for CC2511Fx.

-The low power RCOSC calibration takes approximately 2 ms. Except for the initial calibration (first calibration after the HS XOSC was set as source for the system clock (CLKCON.OSC=0)), a calibration will be aborted if one of the following actions is initiated by SW:
+The low power RCOSC calibration takes approximately 2 ms, and the RCOSC will be calibrated continuously as long as the HS XOSC is running (SLEEP.XOSC_STB=1).
+Except for the initial calibration (first calibration after the HS XOSC was reported stable

+(SLEEP.XOSC_STB=1), a calibration will be aborted if one of the following actions is initiated by SW:

-- a) Switching the clock source for the system clock from HS XOSC to HS RCOSC by setting CLKCON.OSC=1 - b) Entering PM{1 3}.
+- a) Power down the HS XOSC by setting CLKCON.OSC=1 and SLEEP.OSC_PD=1 - b) Entering PM{1 3}.

-If a) or b) is initiated during the initial calibration, the calibration will complete before a) or b) will take place (i.e., the HS XOSC will continue as the clock source for the system clock for up to 2 ms before the switching takes place or PM{1 - 3} is entered).
-If a) or b) is initiated after the initial calibration has completed, there will be a delay of typically 130 μ s from SW initiates a) or b), until the calibration is being aborted and the system clock source is changed or PM{1 - 3} is entered (see Figure 18).
+If a) or b) is initiated during the initial calibration, the calibration will complete before a) or b) will take place (i.e., the HS XOSC will continue to run for up to 2 ms before it is powered down or PM{1 - 3} is entered).
+If a) or b) is initiated after the initial calibration has completed, there will be a delay of typically 130 μs from SW initiates a) or b), until the calibration is aborted and HS XOSC is powered down or PM{1 - 3} is entered (see Figure 18).